Soaphub/Countires-api-app/README.md

 ### What I learned

-Learned to chnage nested object to an array
+Learned to change nested object to an array

 ```js
 const handleCurrency=(myObj)=>{